- How we vet and choose different types of businesses

 Finally, seasonality is important when it comes to certain industries like HVAC.
 People in more temperate climates may not need their systems serviced as much as people in more inclement-weather regions.

 Moreover, some companies rely on certain extreme weather events to drum up business.
 This is increasingly true as climate change worsens.
 For example, many roofing companies have begun relying on hailstorms in certain regions, while plumbers may be waiting for a bump in calls to pump septic tanks after heavy rainfall.

 How we appraise the businesses we acquire is only part of the equation.
 It’s also important to consider what we bring to the table as the business owner.
 What is your unfair advantage?
 What is the thing you can do better than anyone else?

 For instance, if you have a background in electrical engineering, you may want to consider buying an HVAC/R business.
 The key is to determine what your skills are, what your interests are, and what you can bring to the table when you acquire a company.

 At Acquira, we learned through a lot of experiences (and plenty of mistakes) that our unfair advantages are:

-Digital Marketing – Our previous companies each involved operating digital assets (think websites and software).
-In this area we are probably in the top 2 percent in the world.
-When it comes to brick and mortar companies, we are typically competing with the bottom 20 percent of the world.
+Digital Marketing – The previous companies our principals ran each involved operating digital assets (think websites and software).
+In this area, we are probably in the top 2 percent of the world.
+When it comes to brick-and-mortar companies, we are typically competing with the bottom 20 percent of the world.

 Systematization and Training – We are particularly obsessive about systems and training.
-This combined with the Digital Marketing side makes recruiting a competitive advantage.
+This, combined with our Digital Marketing services (social media management), makes recruiting a competitive advantage.
 This lends itself very well to industries where “manufacturing a workforce” is crucial.